 What to do if you are concerned about a child

-01296 383 962 between 9am to 5pm Monday to Friday.
+01296 383 962 between 9am to 5:30pm Monday to Thursday, 9am to 5pm Friday.

-0800 999 7677 before 9am, after 5pm or at a weekends (Emergency Duty Team)
+0800 999 7677 before 9am, after 5:30pm (5pm on a Friday) or at weekends (Emergency Duty Team).

 If you're a professional with a concern about a child, first discuss your concern with your safeguarding lead.